glifio/lotus-block-explorer/readme.md

 ### CORS

-If you're running this package in the browser, you will need to figure out a way to get around cors.
-The easiest way is to configure your own proxy server around Lotus, and explicitly handle preflight `options` requests via the proxy server.
+If you're running this package in a [Create React App](https://create-react-app.dev/), for development purposes you can proxy api requests.
+[More info](https://create-react-app.dev/docs/proxying-api-requests-in-development/).
+When it comes to production or other browser use cases, you will need to set Lotus behind a proxy like [NGNIX](https://www.nginx.com/).
+Here is a sample docker container: https://github.com/RTradeLtd/lotus-infra